RainbowJM/css-to-the-rescue-2223/README.md

 ---
 # The Firework Show

-In this repository you will be able to follow my progress is gaining more knowledge in CSS in general.
-At the beginning of this course my knowledge of CSS was to only use `<div>` with `id` and `class`.
+In this repository, you will be able to follow my progress is gaining more knowledge in CSS in general.
+At the beginning of this course, my knowledge of CSS was to only use `<div>` with `id` and `class`.
 But in this project you will see how I gained more knowledge about CSS, starting with CSS selectors.

-In this project you will see how I learned to use all the different CSS selectors.
-All of this I have done it in a intercative firework show.
+In this project, you will see how I learned to use all the different CSS selectors.
+All of this I have done it in an interactive firework show.

 Main Goal:
 Learn how to work with different CSS Selector and create a show with the knowledge that I get while learn CSS.